unkokaeru/digital-garden/content/MTH1006 Logbook.md

 ## Week 8 (13/11/2023 - 19/11/2023)
 ### Summary
 #### 7.1 Paths and Programs
-- Focused on directory management and function creation in Matlab.
+- Focused on directory management and function creation in MATLAB.
 - Practiced creating and using custom functions and scripts.
 - Implemented file path manipulation and command execution.
 #### 7.2 Test-riven Development
 - Developed functions with specific outputs and tested their accuracy.
 - Emphasized on debugging and validating functions using test scripts.
-- Explored test-driven development techniques in Matlab.
+- Explored test-driven development techniques in MATLAB.
 ### Exercises
 #### 7.1 Paths and Programs
 [[Paths and Programs Code Output (MATLAB)]]
 ##### Exercise 1
-If you do not understand a certain function or command, use the Matlab help function for more information.
+If you do not understand a certain function or command, use the MATLAB help function for more information.
-- **(a)** If the user account that you use to log into the windows computer is User, then go to the folder `C:\Users\User\Documents\Matlab`, by clicking on the current folder, and replacing the text with `C:\Users\User\Documents\Matlab`.
+- **(a)** If the user account that you use to log into the windows computer is User, then go to the folder `C:\Users\User\Documents\MATLAB`, by clicking on the current folder, and replacing the text with `C:\Users\User\Documents\MATLAB`.
 If you have used a different user name, replace User by your user name.
 - **(b)** From within the command window, create a folder called `session7`, using `mkdir`.
-- **(c)** Go to this folder within Matlab using the command `cd` (i.e., type `cd session7`).
+- **(c)** Go to this folder within MATLAB using the command `cd` (i.e., type `cd session7`).
 - **(d)** Within this folder, create a function `my_square.m` that squares the input argument number and returns as an output argument this square.
 - **(e)** Call the function from the current folder by typing in the name of the function from the command window.
 Make sure it is working as expected.
 - **(f)** Go to the parent folder, using `cd ..`.
 - **(g)** See if you can run the function from this folder.
-Matlab should respond with an error message.
+MATLAB should respond with an error message.
 - **(h)** Go back to the `session7` folder, using again `cd`.
 - **(i)** Add the current folder to the path, making use of the functions `addpath` and `pwd`, e.g., use `addpath(pwd)`.
 - **(j)** Go to the parent folder, using the command typed in before.